wynessgp/sqa-risk-recreation/docs/bva/domain/WildCard.md

 ## BVA Step 4
 ### Note:
-I am not explicitly enumerating all 42 territories.
-I will be doing each choice for a territory on each continent; since the result should always be false.
+I will not be explicitly enumerating all of the territories in this markdown file, but each one is considered in the test.
 ### Test 1:
 - Input: Territory = Afghanistan
 - Output: Boolean = 0